- I was involved in an incident. What do I do?

 What happens if I don't complete my sanctions?

 With the exception of cases decided in a student's absence, students who are sanctioned have signed a binding agreement to complete their sanctions on or before the specified date.
 If you are having difficulties completing your sanctions consult the RD or Student Conduct Officer who assigned it before the due date.
-Failure to complete sanctions by the stated deadlines may result in an additional disciplinary case based upon a charge of (B09) Abuse of the Judicial System.
+Failure to complete sanctions by the stated deadlines may result in an additional disciplinary case, a hold being placed, suspension, or expulsion from the college.

 Do I get a refund if I am suspended or dismissed for disciplinary reasons?